 I suspect that most people acquire T-shirts at a special events, rarely wear them, and eventually donate or discard them.
 Not me.
 I was blessed with a job where dress didn’t matter much, so was even able to wear T-shirts throughout most of my professional career.
-Because of that, I actually wear out most of the shirts I get.
+Because of that, I actually wore out most of the shirts I got.
 However, it does seem that I can afford to thin my collection, now.

 Like most mundane objects in life, there is a story attached to each one of these.
 This is likely to get long as more pictures are added over time; feel free to skip this entry.

 This is a shirt from Park City, UT.
 My girlfriend at the time, Merrianne, went there with her family, and got me this shirt.
 (We have been happily married since 1989.)
 This is one of only two shirts that a woman ever sent me – the other a long gone shirt that said “Bun-Zai,” from a friend named RoAnn in 1980.

 This shirt was designed for the People’s Teahouse at Stanford by (I think) Vae Sun, circa 1979.
 The Teahouse was a converted supply room that sold Ramen, Dim Sum, Tea, and Soda each evening, to raise money for Asian American causes.
 A cha siu bao cost 25¢, as did a 12-ounce can of soda, or small pot of tea.
 It was staffed by volunteers, of which I was one.
 On the top of the circular logo are the last names of the managers – Chin, Morton, Toy, Wong, and Wong.
 On the bottom are the coming year’s managers – Hoi, Jang, Jeong, Kasumi, and Matsumoto.